tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 * NLP spans a wide field of research that intersects computer science, statistics, linguistics, and other disciplines.
 Understanding and generating human language are two large tasks that encompass many smaller tasks—voice recognition, optical character recognition, summarization, topic representation, etc., etc.

-* Finance-specific use cases have mostly been centered around using NLP for quantitative trading.
+* Finance-specific use cases have mostly been centred around using NLP for quantitative trading.
 Other settings include fraud detection and chatbots for client interaction (which we will introduce in the next unit).

 * The NLP workflow is characterized by four steps: preprocessing, extraction, analysis, and representation.
 It's not unlike a typical machine learning workflow for any type of data.
 However, unstructured text data can take much more work to get into usable form than structured, numerical data.